Avanthykkha/avanthykkha/README.md

 ### 🎯 Goals:
 - Build clean, creative, and useful web projects
 - Improve my skills & consistency
-- Aim for top-tier universities for pg
+- And to work hard to be a pro!

 ---

 ### 💡 A Little More About Me:
 - I love soft music, autumn aesthetics, and rainy day coding sessions 🌧️
-- Trying to be more productive (and less addicted to my phone 😅)
+- Trying to be more productive
-- Always improving—bit by bit, day by day.
+- Always improving.
+Bit by bit, day by day.

 ---